-One of the top questions people ask when considering a pivot into SaaS sales is, “How much will I make?”
+One of the top questions people ask when considering a career in tech sales is, “How much is the average tech sales salary?”

 With a quick Google search, you’ll probably come across a few “average” salaries or total compensation ranges, commonly referred to as “OTE” (on-target earnings).

-What you may not read is that these averages are heavily weighted by high-cost tech hubs (Bay Area and NYC, for example) and senior roles for those with a successful track record in SaaS.
+What you may not read is that these average tech sales salaries are heavily weighted by high-cost tech hubs (Bay Area and NYC, for example) and senior roles for those with a successful track record in SaaS sales.

-The short answer is, it depends, but here’s some data we’ve compiled at Aspireship.com from helping people from all over the U.S. transition into SaaS sales for the first time.
+The short answer is, it depends, but here’s some data we’ve compiled at Aspireship.com from helping people from all over the U.S. get a tech sales job for the first time.